 But before heading to the refuge for the much-deserved lunch break stop here for a while to enjoy the views.
 From this point, you can see a huge part of Athens and some of the Saronic islands in the background, the Mpafi refuge shadowed by the top of Mt.
 Parnitha and of course the Regency Casino.
 The casino is a huge eyesore and according to some people, it is also the reason behind the fires that burned all the surrounding forest.
 Why they had to destroy half of the national park to build a casino right here is beyond me.
 As our friend and occasional gambler said when you play the view is the last thing you worry about.

-The last kilometre or so until Flambouri the path climbs slightly uphill among low firs adorned (or attacked) by mistletoe.
-After a while the chimney peaking above the trees signals that the refuge is near.
+The last kilometer or so until Flambouri the path climbs slightly uphill among low firs adorned (or attacked) by mistletoe.
+After a while, the chimney peaking above the trees signals that the refuge is near.
 Except for good if slightly expensive food (5.30e for a plate of bean soup) the refuge offers simple accommodation, too.
 For 10e you can stay overnight on a mattress in a dorm and enjoy the quiet and peaceful Parnitha after all the day-trippers are gone.

 Once on the bottom, the path widens a little and runs up and down on the sides of the rocky ravine.
 This last section of the hike was a lot of fun.
 The path is quite exposed at places and involves some steep descends and scrambles.
 At some point it’s joined by the trail from Mpafi refuge and the last part before reaching Thrakomakedones is marked red.